A luxurious stay in a Victorian lodge at one of Scotland's most celebrated rewilding initiatives.

 - Explore the spectacular 23,000-acre reserve on a Land Rover safari.

-- Get up close with leaping salmon and red squirrels.
+- Get up close with red deer and leaping salmon.

 - Enjoy fresh, locally sourced, home-cooked food.